We’re here to set the record straight – Madrid is super vegan-friendly.

 A regular staple of the old vegan-friendly vanguard.
 Greasy Spanish-ized Chinese food.
 A classic among local Spaniards.

 Come for: the weekday buffet, as the menú del día will be retrieved from the buffet anyways.

 Notes: Accepts credit card.
 Tons of Seating.
 Sells frozen faux meats.

-A very tucked away spot with isolating interior.
+A very tucked away spot in the heart of Madrid.
 Has some actual vegan options that aren’t just vegetarian sans dairy/egg.

 Notes: Gets crowded.
 Accepts credit card.